How To Size Wire, Fuses, And Nickel Strip Amp RatingPosted on: Thu Feb 09 2023

 For example, an LED strip that has 30 LEDs that draw 80mA each consumes a total of 2400 mA, which is or 2.4 amps.

 In another example, you may be running a 500W device that runs on 12 volts.
 Watts divided by volts equals amps.
 So, that means your circuit will require 41.6 amps.

-Lithium ion batteries can store quite a bit of energy.
+Lithium-ion batteries can store quite a bit of energy.
 To be able to access that energy, a conductor must be used to connect the cells together in the best way for a given project.
-Nickel is the preferred material to connect lithium ion battery cells together.
+Nickel is the preferred conductor to connect lithium-ion battery cells together.

 The most commonly available pure nickel strips are 7mm wide, though 10mm is readily available.
 There are some 47mm strips, but there is a large air gap in the middle.
 If you need more current, you could always spot-weld 2 to 3 layers of nickel strips on top of each other for more capacity.

 How To Determine Proper Wire Size For Battery Pack

 So, how do you know what size wires to use for your battery project?
 It can be confusing, but it can also be dangerous.
 If you don't use a large enough wire, the wires will become excessively hot under the intended load.
 And while we do recommend over-sizing wires, if you oversize by too much your build will be more expensive than necessary.